David Maxwell Fyfe, 1st Earl of Kilmuir: Lord Chancellor

-After government
+Personal life and death

+Maxwell Fyfe married Sylvia Harrison in 1925 and they had three daughters, one of whom pre-deceased him.
+His brother-in-law was the actor Sir Rex Harrison.
+As Home Secretary, he often travelled to Wales.
+In the valleys of South Wales he was nicknamed Dai Bananas, Fyffes being one of Britain's major importers of the fruit.
 After government, Kilmuir joined the board of directors of Plessey but his health soon declined.
 He died at Withyham, Sussex, on 27 January 1967 and was cremated.
 His ashes were buried at the church of St Michael and All Angels at Withyham.
 His wealth at death was £22,202.
 His titles, which could pass only to sons, became extinct, as he had fathered only daughters.